nahidulhasan/solid-principles/README.md

 For these reasons, we should follow SOLID Principles.

-It takes some time to understand, but coding to follow the principles that can greatly improve code quality and even understanding of the most well-designed applications on the web.
+It takes some time to understand, but if you write code following the principles it will improve code quality and will help to understand the most well-designed software.

-Understanding SOLID principles you have to know the use of the interface clearly.
+To understand SOLID principles, you have to know the use of the interface clearly.
 If your concept is not clear about interface then you can read this [doc](https://medium.com/@NahidulHasan/understanding-use-of-interface-and-abstract-class-9a82f5f15837).

 I'm going to try to explain SOLID Principles in simplest way so that it's easy